List of exercises

 Dependencies-2: Create a time-capsule for the future

-Now it is time to create your own time-capsule and share it with the future world.
+Now we will demo creating our own time-capsule and share it with the future world.
 If we asked you now which dependencies your project is using, what would you answer?
 How would you find out?
 And how would you communicate this information?

-Try this either with your own project or inside the “coderefinery” conda environment:
+We start from an existing conda environment.
+Try this either with your own project or inside the “coderefinery” conda environment.
+For demonstration puprposes, you can also create an environment with:

 $ conda env export > environment.yml